 (Source: https://www.statista.com/outlook/243/130/ecommerce/bulgaria , 2021).
 Revenue is expected to show an annual growth rate (CAGR 2021-2025) of 12.59%, resulting in a projected market volume of USD 1,588 B by 2025.
 The market’s largest segment is Fashion with a projected market volume of USD 333 m in 2021.
 User penetration will be 44.2% in 2021 and is expected to hit 58.3% by 2025.

 The average revenue per user (ARPU) is expected to amount to USD 323.80.

 Popular eCommerce Sites and Platforms in Bulgaria

-The biggest player in the Bulgarian eCommerce Market is emag.bg.
-The store had a revenue of US$52 million in 2020.
-It is followed by remixshop.com with US$37 million revenue and fashiondays.bg with US$24 million revenue.
+The biggest player in the Bulgarian eCommerce Market is emag.bg, which had revenue of US$52 million followed by remixshop.com with US$37 million revenue; and fashiondays.bg with US$24 million.
 Altogether, the top three stores account for 15% of online revenue in in Bulgaria.

 Challenges with eCommerce in Bulgaria: